Commercial, Business, and Labor Law Courses

 Advanced Topics in Corporate Reorganizations

-This 2-credit seminar explores emerging issues in corporate reorganization.
+This 2-3 credit seminar explores emerging issues in corporate reorganization.
 We are principally interested in the ever-present tension between bankruptcy law and policy and the practical reality of managing a company's business in Chapter 11.
 The seminar will address such broad topics as restructuring support agreements, asset sales, post-petition financing, structured dismissals, and the role of creditors' committees.
 Final grade will be based on: a series of short reaction papers, class participation.
+Students may earn a 3rd credit by writing an additional 3000 word paper.

 Previously: